-In Switzerland, there is a host of energy policies that range from rules for market liberalization to programs for energy conservation, subsidies for renewables and regulations for CO_2 reduction.
+In Switzerland, there is a host of energy policies that range from rules for market liberalization to programs for energy conservation, subsidies for renewables and regulations for CO2 reduction.
 Here, we concentrate on the policy proposal of the "Energiestrategie 2050" currently under debate (EnG, 2012).
-In May 2011, in the aftermath of the Fukushima nuclear accident, the Swiss government and parliament decided to phase-out nuclear and to launch a fundamental reform of the energy sector.
+In May 2011, in the aftermath of the Fukushima nuclear accident, the Swiss government and parliament decided to phase-out nuclear and to stimulate energy efficiency and the use of renewable energies instead.
 As a consequence, the government developed the 'Energy Strategy 2050', a policy proposal that was presented for stakeholder consultation in September 2012.